Russia leads attack against EU airline CO2 law

 "We believe that market measures to introduce levies on greenhouse gas emissions and other decisions on environmental protection should be agreed by all sides after achievement of a consensus, within ICAO," Levitin said in remarks released by the Transportation Ministry.

-The U.N.'s International Civil Aviation Authority ICAO.L has been suggested as a forum to resolve the dispute over the EU law.
+The U.N.'s International Civil Aviation Authority (ICAO) has been suggested as a forum to resolve the dispute over the EU law.

 Levitin said Russian carriers had already taken steps to reduce aircraft emissions, including multi-billion dollar investments to swap out Soviet-built craft and make new Boeing (BA.N) and Airbus EAD.PA planes the mainstay of their fleet.